tacoss/mailor/README.md

 # Mailor

-> This module glues Maildev and HEML with some Pug and Mustache to enable an easier development workflow for mailings on NodeJS.
+> This module glues Maildev and MJML with some Pug and Mustache to enable an easier development workflow for mailings on NodeJS.

 <div align="center">